Kinvey/backbone-sdk/README.md

 [Kinvey](http://www.kinvey.com) (pronounced Kin-vey, like convey) makes it ridiculously easy for developers to setup, use and operate a cloud backend for their mobile apps.
 They don't have to worry about connecting to various cloud services, setting up servers for their backend, or maintaining and scaling them.

-This npm module makes it very easy to connect your BackboneJS app with Kinvey.
+This npm package makes it very easy to connect your BackboneJS app with Kinvey.

 ## How to use